-In today’s political climate there is much to be discussed.
-Yet, so much misleading information is consumed and quickly disseminated through online social media.
-This treatment makes it hard to avoid political bias and unfair assumptions about your opponents position.
-So while there’s no shortage of political discussions being hashed out online, it’s surprising to… Read More What People get Wrong about Socialism & Communism
+In today’s political climate there is much to be discussed in regards to socialism and income inequality.
+Yet, there is still a lot of misleading information being quickly consumed and disseminated through online social media platforms.
+This treatment makes it hard to avoid political bias and unfair assumptions about socialism given its modern triumphs.
+So,… Read More What People get Wrong about Socialism & Communism

 Any discussion about Immanuel Kant nearly always turns into a disparity over the elocution of his surname (Kant); by looking at his bibliography, we can make a reasonable assumption of how his surname should be pronounced.
 Various philosophy blogs and social media groups contain online memes that make a jest of equivocating the late philosophers… Read More How to Pronounce | Immanuel Kant?